 There are over 950 registered food premises in Erewash.
 These range from small corner shops to food manufacturers.
 The frequency of our visit depends on the risk rating of the business and takes into account the type of food handled, the types and number of consumer, management and condition of the premises and any complaints received.

 All food premises in the Borough are inspected for food hygiene compliance by the Food Health and Safety Team of Environmental Health.
-More information can be found in the current FHS Team Service Plan.
+Download the current FHS Team Service Plan (PDF).

 What happens during an inspection